-Carter Newell will ensure that all officers, employees and subcontractors are aware of and understand Carter Newell's obligations as well as their own obligations under the Act.
+Carter Newell will ensure that all officers, employees and subcontractors are aware of and understand Carter Newell’s obligations as well as their own obligations in respect of privacy.
 We will achieve this through the provision of training and through maintaining and implementing internal policies and procedures to prevent personal information from being collected, used, disclosed, retained, accessed or disposed of improperly.

 What is 'personal information'?